-In addition to these regularly purchased items, Brendan Free, Industry Sector Manager, RS Components, points out that there are also a significant number of one-off purchases.
+In addition to these regularly purchased items, Greg Sharp, Industry Sector Manager, RS, points out that there are also a significant number of one-off purchases.
 “Typically we find that the overwhelming majority – maybe as high as 80% – of the items companies in this sector buy are one-off purchases,” he says.
 “As such, it’s crucial to look at the actual MRO process to ensure that it’s as streamlined and efficient as possible, otherwise hidden costs like the time it takes an employee to order each individual item really mount up.”

 Choose the right suppliers

-"You need to work with a supplier that has expertise and understands the aerospace and defence sector"Brendan Free, Industry Sector Manager, RS
+"You need to work with a supplier that has expertise and understands the aerospace and defence sector"Greg Sharp, Industry Sector Manager, RS